yvesmoctar/tuto-lab/2_install_kafka_cluster_on_kubernetes.md

 CHART VERSION: 31.2.0
 APP VERSION: 3.9.0

-Did you know there are enterprise versions of the Bitnami catalog?
-For enhanced secure software supply chain features, unlimited pulls from Docker, LTS support, or application customization, see Bitnami Premium or Tanzu Application Catalog.
-See https://www.arrow.com/globalecs/na/vendors/bitnami for more information.

-** Please be patient while the chart is being deployed **

 Kafka can be accessed by consumers via port 9092 on the following DNS name from within your cluster:

     kafka.default.svc.cluster.local